DragonSenses/Curiosity/TypeScript/2. Everyday Types/everyday-types.md

 ### `strictNullChecks` off

 With `strictNullChecks` **off**, values that might be `null` or `undefined` can still be accessed normally, and the values `null` and `undefined` can be assigned to a property of any type.
 This is similar to how languages without null checks (e.g. C#, Java) behave.
-The lack of checking for these values tends to be a major source of bugs; we always recommend people turn `strictNullChecks` on if it’s practical to do so in their codebase.
+The lack of checking for these values tends to be a major source of bugs; we always recommend people turn `strictNullChecks` on if it's practical to do so in their codebase.

 ### `strictNullChecks` on